PopovEvgeniy/fastwiper/readme.txt

 This program lets you wipe the storage free space.
 It will be wiped by zero bytes.
 The deleted files can't be recovered with special software after finishing wiping the free space.
+This software is a console/text interface program.
+It takes a drive letter (for example, C) as the command-line argument.

 License.

 This program is distributed under the GNU GENERAL PUBLIC LICENSE.

-The program usage.

-This software is a console/text interface program.
-It takes a drive letter (for example, C) and the number of wipe passes as the command-line arguments.
-The number of wipe passes is an optional argument.
-It is 1 by default.

-The recommended number of wipe passes.

-The recommended number of wipe passes depends on your paranoia level.
-The wipe time also depends on the number of wipe passes.

-1: Normal for most cases.
-3: Securely destroy the important evidence.
-5 or more: Totally destroy all data.
-Also recommended for old hard drives.

 The file system compatibility.